einfachniemmand/discord_ai_member/README.md

 - Discord Account
 - Cloudflare Account
 - Google Account (Age 18+)
-- Python 3.8 or higher
+- Python 3.8 or higher installed

+## Libraries
+You need to install the following python libraries for the bot to work correctly
+- discord.py
+- requests

 ## Setup
 Complete the steps below to get the Bot running